 In this 45-minute video produced by beyondblue and the Stroke Foundation, stroke survivors and carers share their experiences of depression and mental health after stroke, and a psychiatrist gives advice for stroke survivors, carers and health professionals.

 These are symptoms of depression.
-You may have depression if you experience some of these, on most days, for more than two weeks.
+You may have depression if you have some of these, on most days, for more than two weeks.
 You may:

 These are symptoms of anxiety.
-You may have anxiety if you experience some of these, on most days, for more than two weeks.
+You may have anxiety if you have some of these, on most days, for more than two weeks.
 You may:

 It’s normal to have a lot of different feelings after a stroke.
 Talk with your doctor, family and friends about how you are feeling.